 "Holy, Holy, Holy" are not words that the people of God are meant to keep to themselves.
+We are meant to grow up with them.
 The real proof of holiness is how Isaiah answered.
 Isaiah proves that he knew the holiness of God by leaping at the answer.
+He grew up.